Sometimes It Takes A 'Village' To Help Seniors Stay In Their Homes

 He doesn't do it just for the money.
 "I enjoy it," he says.
 "I meet a great group of people."

+"I didn't want to use it," she says of her cane, but the Beacon Hill cobblestones can trip her up and the cane does seem to help.

 So the ride to the supermarket is essential for her.
 It's also fun.
 Smith enjoys getting her own groceries, checking the specials, seeing what's new.
 But that's now beyond what 77-year-old Cynthia Beaudoin can do.
-Tom Moore picks up her groceries from a list and delivers them to her apartment.
+Moore picks up her groceries from a list and delivers them to her apartment.

 A home health aide greets him at the door.
 Beaudoin remains on the couch, her walker nearby and an emergency call button hanging around her neck.
-Her life's been like this since she was in the hospital a few years ago.
+Her life has been like this since she was in the hospital a few years ago.

 When she was discharged, she didn't want to go to a rehab hospital.
 "I just wanted to come home directly," recalls Beaudoin.

-Beacon Hill Village was able to connect her with the right services to make it possible for her to return to the apartment she's lived in for 36 years.
+Beacon Hill Village was able to connect her with the right services to make it possible for her to return to the apartment she has lived in for 36 years.
 It has a view of the Charles River that no one would want to leave.

 But for Beaudoin, Beacon Hill Village is more than the sum of its services.
 "It's comforting," she says.
 "That's one of the most important things."